deathcod/measure_Attention/andriod_game_v2/README.md

 After realising this fault, now I came to the same previous code and added fragmenttransaction code inside the button onclick and IT IS WORKING.. now thinking why didnt I do it earlier :P

-2) This was the problem of how to send the data to the server and also the approach should be able to handle dynamicity and also clean code.
+**2) This was the problem of how to send the data to the server and also the approach should be able to handle dynamicity and also clean code.**

 So to start thinking I created a JSONObject class(StoreOnClick) but the problem is now to make the class robust so that it can handle query efficiently and make json.